Emeritus & Resigned Faculty

 Due to the short-term nature of their appointments, adjunct and clinical faculty are not normally considered for appointment to the graduate faculty.
 If a graduate program wishes to appoint such faculty to the graduate faculty, follow the procedures for the appointment of an affiliate graduate faculty.

-Except in special circumstances and with the approval of the Graduate Division, visiting faculty may not serve as official members of thesis or dissertation committees.
+Except in special circumstances and with the approval of the Office of Graduate Education, visiting faculty may not serve as official members of thesis or dissertation committees.

-Except in special circumstances and with the approval of the Graduate Division, faculty who are not members of the graduate faculty may not prepare or evaluate qualifying and comprehensive exams or serve on thesis or dissertation committees.
+Except in special circumstances and with the approval of the Office of Graduate Education, faculty who are not members of the graduate faculty may not prepare or evaluate qualifying and comprehensive exams or serve on thesis or dissertation committees.